 Big Meadows Lodge - Shenandoah National Park

 Mile 51 of the famous Skyline Drive in Shenandoah National Park in Virginia marks the spot of Big Meadows Lodge.
-In the central section of the park and right off Skyline Drive, its location is pitch-perfect for exploring the surrounding trails and notorious overlooks.
+In the park's central section and right off Skyline Drive, its location is pitch-perfect for exploring the surrounding trails and notorious overlooks.

 The main lodge was built in 1939 with stones cut from Massanutten Mountain.
 Native oak and chestnut were used throughout to make the lodge's interior structure and paneling.
 T

-The lack of in-room phones and Wi-Fi add to the rustic charm.
+The lack of in-room phones and Wi-Fi adds to the rustic charm.
 It makes it a great escape after a long day of exploring Shenandoah.

 Old Faithful Inn at Yellowstone National Park